citusdata/citus_docs/develop/migration_mt_django.rst

 Updating the Django Application to scope queries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The django-multitenant library discussed in the previous section is not only useful for migrations, but for simplifying application queries.
+The django-multitenant library discussed in the previous section is not only useful for migrations, but also for simplifying application queries.
 The library allows application code to easily scope queries to a single tenant.
 It automatically adds the correct SQL filters to all statements, including fetching objects through relations.

 For instance, in a view simply ``set_current_tenant`` and all the queries or joins afterward will include a filter to scope results to a single tenant.